bayesimpact/representative-population-generator/models/README.md

 Not every ZIP code is present in the EDDM tool.
 For example, zip code 92055 corresponds to Camp Pendleton, a Marine Corps base.
 It makes sense that the USPS would not allow for commercial mailers to target this ZIP for advertising campaigns.

-There are also 236 ZIP codes that contain only one point in Quest but are missing from the EDDM tool entirely.
+There are ZIP codes found in other sources such as Google Maps that are missing from the EDDM tool entirely.
 Examples include 94615, 94617, 94622, 94649, 94659.
-These could be deprecated ZIPs no longer in use or PO boxes for which EDDM is unavailable for whatever reason (similar to Camp Pendleton).
+These could be deprecated ZIPs no longer in use, or PO boxes for which EDDM is unavailable for whatever reason (similar to Camp Pendleton).

-Overall, EDDM contains X of the Y zips contained in Quest.

 #### 2. ZIP codes with one point

 In certain rural ZIPs, every resident gets their mail at the nearest post office: There are no mailing routes.
 This means that the EDDM tool will have only a single point (corresponding to the PO Box) for the entire ZIP.
 Examples include 95915, 93627, 95426, 96006, 95701.

 These ZIPs can cover large areas, so representing them with a single point is problematic when performing adequacy calculations.

-Quest typically has ~70 points for each of these ZIPs.
-Quest uses a commercial data set from Pitney Bowes; it is unclear how they generate these points.

 Using county polygons from the census and ZIP code polygons from EDDM yields the following: (a) 1292 ZIP / county pairs with the full 200 points; (b) 744 ZIP / county pairs with a single point; (c) 403 ZIP / county pairs with somewhere between 2 and 199 points.
 Using a more definitive source of what ZIP codes belong to what counties should cut down on this third group, of which ~30% consist of fewer than 20 points (and 50% consist of fewer than 50 points).